founder-z/zeroone-docs/puropati/ji-ben-she-ding.md

-# 基本設定
+# basic setting

-## コンテンツ
+## content

-テキストエレメントはテキストを動的、または静的に記入することができます。
+Text elements can fill text dynamically or statically.

-## ツールチップ
+## Tooltip

-ホバー時に表示されるエレメントを静的、または、動的に入力することができます。
+You can enter the element displayed when hovering statically or dynamically.

-## ワークフロー
+## Workflow

-「新規作成」をクリックすると、新たにボタンに対してワークフローを設定することができます。
+Click \"New\" to set a new workflow for the button.

 ##